Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 Did you know that our main learning sense is visual?
 All too often, kids who struggle to learn are weak in visual processing skills.

-When simple visual activities are provided, it becomes much easier for the student to understand and comprehend information.
+When simple visual activities are provided in a tutoring environment, it becomes much easier for your child to understand and comprehend information.

 At Bravo!
-Tutoring, we provide a strong visual learning foundation for your child.
+Tutoring, we provide a strong visual learning foundation.
 We help your child strengthen visual tracking skills, visual memory, visual discrimination, pattern recognition, and spatial awareness abilities.

 Auditory Processing Skills Are Important for Proper Comprehension